Transgender pregnancy

 Transgender pregnancy is the gestation of one or more embryos or fetuses by transgender people.
 This is possible for those born with female reproductive systems.
 However, transition-related treatments may impact fertility.
 Transgender men and nonbinary people who are or wish to become pregnant face social, medical, legal, and psychological concerns.
-As uterus transplantations are currently experimental, and none have successfully been performed on trans women, they cannot become pregnant.
+As uterus transplantations are currently experimental, and none have successfully been performed on trans women, they currently cannot become pregnant.

 Trans men

 Pregnant trans man Zack Elías and his transgender wife, Diane Rodríguez.

 Pregnancy is possible for transgender men who retain functioning ovaries and a uterus, such as in the case of Thomas Beatie.
 Regardless of prior hormone replacement therapy (HRT) treatments, the progression of pregnancy and birthing procedures are typically the same as those of cisgender women.
 Delivery options include conventional methods such as vaginal delivery and cesarean section, and patient preference should be taken into consideration in order to reduce gender dysphoric feelings associated with certain physical changes and sensations.
-It has been shown that historical HRT use may not negatively impact ovarian stimulation outcomes, with no significant differences in the markers of follicular function or oocyte maturity between transgender men with and without a history of testosterone use.

 Among the wide array of transgender-related therapies available, including surgical and medical interventions, some offer the option of preserving fertility while others may compromise one's ability to become pregnant (including bilateral salpingo-oophorectomy and/or total hysterectomy).
+In a study of American trans men, 28.3% reported that they were afraid of not being able to become pregnant because of hormone therapy.
+Because some trans men want to carry children, it is important for providers to discuss fertility preservation options with trans male clients before prescribing HRT.